ANANTSARASWAT30/Utube-Beckend/Readme.md

-# **Node.js User Management and Video API**
+# **Node.js Video Streaming and Social Interaction API**

-This project is a RESTful API built with **Node.js** and **MongoDB**.
-It supports user authentication, video management, and secure token-based access using **JWT (JSON Web Tokens)**.
-The application integrates **Cloudinary** for image and video uploads and includes advanced features like token refresh, user watch history, and more.
+This project is a comprehensive RESTful API built with **Node.js** and **MongoDB**, offering features for video streaming, user management, social interactions (like comments, likes, and tweets), and subscription handling.
+The application includes secure authentication mechanisms using **JWT**, integrates **Cloudinary** for media storage, and ensures scalability and maintainability with its modular architecture.

 ---

 ## **Features**

-- **User Management**:
-  - Registration with avatar and cover image uploads.
-  - Login with email or username.
-  - Secure authentication using JWT (access and refresh tokens).
-  - Token refresh mechanism for session management.
-  - Logout functionality with cookie clearance.

-- **Video Management**:
+### **Video Management**
-  - Upload videos and thumbnails to Cloudinary.
+- Upload, retrieve, update, and delete videos with metadata.
-  - Store video metadata (title, description, duration).
+- Manage video visibility (publish/unpublish).
-  - Video ownership tracking.

-- **Security**:
-  - Password hashing with **bcrypt**.
-  - Secure cookie storage for tokens.
+- Track watch history for users.

-  - Expiry-based token validation.
+### **User Management**
+- Register, login, logout, and update account details.

-- **Scalability**:
+- Change passwords securely.
-  - Modular architecture for controllers, models, routes, and utilities.
+- Manage user avatars and cover images.
-  - MongoDB aggregation with pagination.
+- Fetch user channel profiles with subscription details.

+### **Social Interactions**
+- Like and unlike videos, comments, and tweets.
+- Add, update, and delete comments on videos.
+- Create, retrieve, update, and delete tweets.

+### **Subscriptions**
+- Subscribe to channels and manage subscriptions.
+- Retrieve lists of subscribers and subscribed channels.

+### **Playlists**
+- Create, update, and delete playlists.
+- Add and remove videos from playlists.
+- Fetch user-specific playlists and their details.

+### **Dashboard and Analytics**
+- Fetch channel statistics (total views, subscribers, videos, likes).
+- Retrieve all videos uploaded by a user.

+### **Health Check**
+- Simple endpoint to verify the health of the API.

 ---